ITU-BDSA23-GROUP23/Chirp/docs/report.md

 dotnet test
 ```

-The project contains two test suites, Chirp.Razor.Tests and UITest.
+The project contains two test suites: Chirp.Razor.Tests and UITest.
-The first test suite contains unit tests, integration tests and end-to-end tests. **\*\***Har vi det?
+The first test suite contains unit tests, integration tests and end-to-end tests.
-The unit tests are testing the functionality of the isolated components in our application, that is testing methods within our application of core, infrastructure and web components. <!-- Tror ikke vi har unit tests af web components. -->
+The unit tests are testing the functionality of the isolated components in our application. that is, testing methods within our application of core, infrastructure and web components. <!-- Tror ikke vi har unit tests af web components. -->
 The integration tests are testing the interactions of different components in our application, that is testing when using logic from e.g. the infrastructure layer in our web components.
 The end-to-end tests...?